deepakgoyal10/FoodPack/README.md

 # FoodPack
-FoodPack is a website template for  businesses like restaurants and pizza shops etc
+FoodPack is a responsive website for all devices like mobile phone, dektop and tabplates